spack/spack/lib/spack/docs/getting_started.rst

 for details on loading a specific GLX implementation and `this
 <https://github.com/NVIDIA/libglvnd/blob/master/src/EGL/icd_enumeration.md>`
 page for information about EGL ICD enumeration.

 This codependency between libglvnd and the underlying implementation is modeled in Spack with two packages for libglvnd: libglvnd, which provides libglvnd proper; and libglvnd-fe, a bundle package that depends on libglvnd and an implementation.
-Implementations that work through libglvnd are no longer providers for graphics virtual dependencies, like "gl" or "glx", but instead provide libglvnd versions of these dependencies ("glvnd-be-gl", "glvnd-be-glx", etc.).
-The libglvnd-fe package depends on these "glvnd-be-*" virtual packages, which provide the actual implementation.
+Implementations that work through libglvnd are no longer providers for graphics virtual dependencies, like "gl" or "glx", but instead provide libglvnd versions of these dependencies ("libglvnd-be-gl", "libglvnd-be-glx", etc.).
+The libglvnd-fe package depends on these "libglvnd-be-*" virtual packages, which provide the actual implementation.
 It also depends on libglvnd, itself, and exposes its libraries to downstream applications.
 For correct operation, the Spack package for the underlying implementation has to set the runtime environment to ensure that it is loaded when an application linked against libglvnd runs.
 This last detail is important for users who want to set up an external OpenGL implementation that requires libglvnd to work.
 This setup requires modifying the ``modules`` configuration so that modules generated for the external OpenGL implementation set the necessary environment variables.

 .. code-block:: yaml

     packages: